Introduction

 If it's a "wildcard" provisioning profile, you're good.
 Else, if it's an "explicit" one, the IDs must match exactly.
 To find out the difference between a "wildcard" app ID and an "explicit" app ID, see this page.

-In all cases, if you have the slightest doubt, the safest way is certainly to obtain a new provisioning profile from the iOS Provisioning Portal.
+In all cases, if you have the slightest doubt, the safest way is certainly to obtain a new provisioning profile from the Apple Developer Portal.

-Provisioning profiles instruct iOS to let you install apps signed by yourself.
+Provisioning profiles instruct an Apple device to let you install apps signed by yourself.
 Here is how to create one.

 First, create an app ID: